Interested in volunteering?

 Casa Guadalupe is a community center in the 1st Ward of Allentown that has worked with primarily Latinx residents since 1969.
 Students work with the Pa’Lante Education program, connecting with young people through the arts, coding, physical activity and general after-school activities.

-3rd grade (Muhlenberg Elementary, Hayes Elementary, Jefferson Elementary, Roosevelt Elementary) and 8th (South Mountain Middle School) visit the College to learn more about College and think about the future.
+3rd grade (Muhlenberg Elementary, Hays Elementary, Roosevelt Elementary) students visit the College to learn more about College and think about the future.

 Bow Tie Club (men of color preferred)